dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T845: Successful individuals create societal value and engagement.
+### T845: Entrepreneurs and business leaders contribute meaningfully to society.

 |Support|
 |---|